yukit-k/centralbank_analysis/README.md

 * FOMC_Post_Training_BERT.ipynb
 * FOMC_Text_Summarization.ipynb

-## Licensing, Authors, Acknowledgements
+## 5. Licensing, Authors, Acknowledgements
-Data attributes to FRED.
+Data attributes to the source (FRED, ISM, US Treasury and Quandl).
 Loughran McDonald dictionary attributes to https://sraf.nd.edu/textual-analysis/resources/ in University of Notre Dame.
 Feel free to use the source code as you would like!